GianlucaCarra/GianlucaCarra/README.md

-# Gianluca Carra - Web Developer 👨‍💻
+# Gianluca Carra - Full-Stack Developer 👨‍💻

 Welcome to my GitHub profile!
-I'm Gianluca Carra, a dedicated freelance web developer with a passion for crafting exceptional digital experiences.
+I'm Gianluca Carra, a dedicated developer with a passion for crafting exceptional digital experiences.

 ## Skills 🚀